-- You are guaranteed the price shown when you get in the lane, even if it changes down the road.
+- You are guaranteed the zone prices shown when you get in the lane, even if they change down the road.

 - Depending on where you get out of the lane and the lane's specific tolling rules, you pay either the top price, the bottom price or a price in between.

 - Your monthly FasTrak® statement will show the start and end point of each express lane trip and the price you paid.